hendrixjoseph/joe4huberheights/_posts/2021-05-10-choosing-this-website.md

 I use very little JavaScript on this site.
 The only bit I do use is for Google Analytics, so I know how much traffic this site gets.

-If you want to view the "backend" of this site, it's [publically available on GitHub](https://github.com/hendrixjoseph/joe4huberheights).
+If you want to view the "backend" of this site, it's [publicly available on GitHub](https://github.com/hendrixjoseph/joe4huberheights).

 ## The Styling